secure-77/DCS-932-FwBuilder/README.md

 ./dlink_fw.py unpack dcs932l_v1.14.04.bin
 ```

-This will create a new folder tmp with all extracted data, don`t touch this folder, you need the files for the packing.
+This will create a new folder tmp with all extracted data, don't touch this folder, you need the files for the packing.

 You are looking for the folder `root_fs`

 Make sure you edit the files as root and don´t put to large files into it, as this archive has a file size limit.